 Step 6: Decorate the cupcakes with more sprinkles or any other add-ons you enjoy.

-If you want to make protein cupcakes with protein powder, opt for these super-rich, chocolate protein cupcakes instead.
+Though a whey protein or a protein like my favorite Paleo Pro may work in place of collagen, I haven't tested it, and protein powder typically absorbs a bit differently.
+If you want to make protein cupcakes with protein powder, opt for these super-rich, chocolate protein powder cupcakes instead.

 How To Store Protein Cupcakes

-If the protein cupcakes recipe is iced, you need to store them in the fridge.
+If the protein cupcakes recipe is iced, you need to store them in the fridge, and they'll stay delicious for about 3 days.

 You can store these cupcakes on the counter in a sealed container for 1-3 days or in the fridge in a container for 3-5 days.
 They do become a bit crunchier in the fridge and are best eaten at room temperature.